flocasts/flo-scss/site/docs/components/buttons.md

 {% endcapture %}
 {% include example.html content=example %}

-## Block Level Buttons

-Create block level buttons—those that span the full width of a parent—by adding `.btn-block`.

-{% capture example %}
-<button type="button" class="btn btn-primary btn-lg btn-block">Block level button</button>
-<button type="button" class="btn btn-secondary btn-lg btn-block">Block level button</button>
-{% endcapture %}
-{% include example.html content=example %}

 <!-- Bootstrap 4 -->

 ***

-### System Extras
+## System Extras
 ​
-Setting inherited from forking Bootstrap 4.
+Settings inherited from forking Bootstrap 4.
 These are not part of the design system, yet could be beneficial in the future.

+### Solid
 {% capture example %}
 {% for color in site.data.theme-colors %}
 <button type="button" class="btn btn-{{ color.name }}">{{ color.name | capitalize }}</button>{% endfor %}